RamSri100/Kerberos-Protocol/README.md

-# Kerberos-Protocol
-# Simplified Kerberos Authentication Protocol Implementation using Python
+Title- Implementation of a Simplified Kerberos Authentication Protocol Using Python

 Overview:

-This project is a simplified educational implementation of the Kerberos authentication protocol using Python.
-It demonstrates the core principles of Kerberos — secure user authentication, ticket-based access control, and session key exchange — implemented manually without relying on any cryptographic libraries such as cryptography, pycrypto, or openssl.
+This project is a simplified implementation of the Kerberos authentication protocol developed using Python, demonstrating the core principles of Kerberos including the secure user authentication, ticket-based access control, and session key exchange through manual implementation and without using any third-party cryptographic libraries.

+Kerberos Authentication protocol is basically a network authentication protocol which is used in Windows in order to strengthen the security predominantly for the client-server applications by including symmetric cryptography to encrypt tickets and sending them over only for a limited ammount of time instead of only passwords and also a thirdy party source for the authentication of client to services in  secure manner.

-The project simulates the three primary entities of the Kerberos system:
+The main components of the Kerberos system:

+i.
 Authentication Server (AS)

+ii.
 Ticket Granting Server (TGS)

+iii.
 Service Server (Resource Server)

+iv.
 Client

----

- Project Objectives:
-- Understand and implement the Kerberos authentication workflow.
-- Demonstrate secure access using Ticket Granting Tickets (TGTs) and Service Tickets.
-- Build a working AS → TGS → Service Server communication system.
-- Implement manual cryptographic logic for encryption, decryption, and key derivation
-- Reinforce information security principles — authentication, confidentiality, and freshness validation
-- Provide a functional end-to-end simulation using Python.

 ---